Chromeč

 Chromeč is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 600 inhabitants.

 Geography

 Chromeč is located about 6 km southwest of Šumperk and 45 km northwest of Olomouc.
-It lies in the Mohelnice Depression valley.
+It lies in the Mohelnice Depression.
 The municipality is situated on the right bank of the Morava River.

 History

 The first written mention of Chromeč is from 1353, when the recent area was divided into several parts kept by multiple owners.
 From 1658 until the abolishment of manorialism in 1848, Chromeč was a part of the Bludov estate.

 During World War II, the German occupiers operated the E384 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.

 From 1976 to 1990, Chromeč was a municipal part of Bludov.
 Since 24 November 1990, Chromeč has been a separate municipality.

 Transport

-The I/11 road, which connects Hradec Králové with Šumperk and continues further to Ostrava, passes through the municipality.
+The I/11 road, which connects Hradec Králové with Šumperk and continues further to Ostrava, runs through the municipality.